CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Existing Resources

 \subsection{SemCor Corpus}

-The SemCor 3.0 corpus is the most widely used sense-annotated corpus in NLP.
+The SemCor 3.0 corpus is one of the most widely used sense-annotated corpora in NLP.
 It contains 226,040 sense annotations across 352 documents from the Brown Corpus.
-Each sense is tagged with a WordNet identifier, which links it to glosses, usage examples, and semantic relations such as hypernyms, hyponyms, synonyms, and antonyms.
+Each sense is tagged with a WordNet identifier, linking it to glosses, usage examples, and semantic relations such as hypernyms, hyponyms, synonyms, and antonyms.
 Moreover, its machine-readable format facilitates integration into NLP and CALL systems.
-However, this corpus inherits the limitations of WordNet mentioned in the introduction.
-Notably, the lack of learner-oriented indicators, such as sense complexity or CEFR levels, limits its utility for educational applications.
-To address this, as described in Section~\ref{sec:settings}, we use our CEFR-annotated WordNet to enhance the original SemCor corpus, creating a new resource annotated with both senses and CEFR levels.
+However, this corpus inherits the limitations of WordNet discussed in the introduction.
+In particular, the absence of learner-oriented indicators, such as sense complexity or CEFR levels, limits its usefulness for educational applications.
+To address this issue, as described in Section~\ref{sec:settings}, we use our CEFR-annotated WordNet to enhance the original SemCor corpus, creating a new resource annotated with both senses and CEFR levels.